GLOBAL MARKETS-Stocks climb as Fed calms investors; bond prices up

 By Caroline Valetkevitch

-NEW YORK, Sept 22 World stock indexes and bond prices climbed on Thursday, extending gains from a day earlier, when the U.S. Federal Reserve signaled an increasingly cautious approach to future interest rate hikes.
+NEW YORK, Sept 22 World stock indexes advanced and the Nasdaq hit a record high on Thursday while bonds rallied, a day after the U.S. Federal Reserve signaled an increasingly cautious approach to future U.S. interest rate increases.

-The S&P 500 had its best two-day performance in more than two months, while the dollar fell to its lowest in 10 days against a basket of major currencies.
+The dollar fell to its lowest in a week against a basket of major currencies as investors sold the greenback following the Fed's reduction of longer-term interest rate expectations.

 The Fed said it could hike rates by year-end as the labor market improved further, but scaled back the number of rate increases expected in 2017 and 2018.
 It also reduced its longer-run rate forecast to 2.9 percent from 3 percent.